-The strong beam of the torch pierced the night, sweeping across the forest landscape, as we huddled together on the balcony floor with our breaths suspended in our throats – anticipating that abrupt apparition of a pair of glow-eyes, of those of a tiger!
+The strong beam of the torch pierced the night, sweeping across the forest landscape, as we huddled together on the balcony floor with our breaths suspended in our throats; anticipating the abrupt apparition of a pair of glow-eyes, of that of a tiger.

-Sipping wine, talking life, echoing croaking frogs, we were winding down after our first, full day at Dhole's Den, Bandipur when we were jolted awake by the booming call of a feline.
+Sipping wine, talking life, echoing frog-croaks, we were winding down after our first, full day at Dhole's Den, Bandipur when we were jolted awake by the booming call of a feline.
 Experienced voices around me assured me that it was the call of a tiger in heat.
-The hair on the nape of my neck stood like bristles.
-The source of the call had seemed quite closeby, maybe even right outside the solar-powered fence that ran around the property perimeter.
-It was only a couple of hours back that we had seen a deer right there.
+The hair on the nape of my neck stood like bristles; the source of the call had seemed quite closeby, maybe even right outside the solar-powered fence that ran around the property perimeter.
+It was only a couple of hours back that we had seen a deer at the same spot.

 Nature and wildlife never cease to be a part of life at Dhole’s Den, a luxury jungle lodge (with a sustainable difference) located deep in the Bandipur Tiger Reserve.
 Dhole’s Den came into operation more than a decade ago, in 2009.
 Slowly but steadily, the jungle lodge has earned a reputation for itself.
 Today, it is one of the only two properties in Karnataka to be PUG certified by TOFT.
 The PUG certification recognises Dhole’s Den as a genuine environment-focused accommodation provider, who has made a positive impact on the environment, supported the local community, and provided nature-based travel experiences to its clients.

 Dhole’s Den is the residence of Karthik Davey, who owns a tour operations company in Germany and works out of the lodge most of the time.
 Karthik lives with his wife Ingrid Davey, his four Chippiparai hounds and seven newly-born pups (he plans to keep two of them.)